Par For Cinderella Excerpt

 “Aye, ye’ve been promising for a decade to come to Scotland for a rematch of that whupping I gave ye on the Bunker Hill golf course.”
 Ian’s big laugh again filled the room.

-Aidan closed his eyes.
-“Not that again.
+Aidan shook his head.
+“Not again.
 You beat me once in college, and you’ve never let me forget it.”

 Oddly, Ian sobered.
 “O’course not.
 Ye were the best.
 None could beat ye.
 That’s why I’ll never let ye forget it.
 Only Rhett could beat ye, and that was usually when ye were hung over.”